dan-builds-robots/dan-builds-robots/README.md

 ## about me

 - 🎒 MIT class of 2025
-- 🧑🏽‍💻 Major in Computer Science and Electrical Engineering with a minor in Mechanical Engineering
+- 🧑🏽‍💻 Major in Computer Science and Electrical Engineering
-- 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I am a virtuoso multi-instrumentalist

 <!--